conorhaworth/mcr-heartrate/README.md

 # mcr-heartrate
-rounded the wrong way woops
-no tests because we use a testing framework that would need to be installed
+rounded the wrong way woops and no tests because we use a testing framework that would need to be installed